BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 LottoRace games can be played in Tournament, or Instant Game format with any number of entries (100K+).

-All LottoRace games offer guaranteed wins since the draws continue until the entire prize pool is paid out to players.
+All LottoRace games offer guaranteed wins; The draws continue until the entire prize pool is paid out to players.

 Revenue is earned by charging a small Rake Fee on each entry.